11.3. Facilitating Meaningful Comparisons#

 fig.update_traces(marker_size=10)

-This plot more clearly reveals an important difference: the earning gap between men and women grows with education.
+This plot more clearly reveals an important difference: the earnings gap between men and women grows with education.
 We considered three plots that visualize the same data, but they differ in how readily we can see the message in the plot.
 We prefer the last one because it aligns the income differences vertically, making them easier to compare.

 11.3.2.
 Ordering Groups#